 It’s also really well designed as a portable game, with some later levels split into for or five sub levels of five minutes, with different weather effects thrown in.
 You can also name your own island, and even change how the prince looks – personally, I had him with the dragon hat and the Queen’s pink roller head…but I digress.

 Anyway, now time to move on to the PS2 Katamari sequel “We love Katamari” (みんな大好き塊魂 / ‘Minna Daisuki Katamari’ which I guess is closer to ‘Everyone really likes katamari damacy’).

-By the way, for those who don’t know (such as my wife) 8-bit computers describe the technology of the early to mid-1980’s.
+By the way, for those who don’t know (looking at you NA), 8-bit computers describe the technology of the early to mid-1980’s.
 As in, my PC has an Athlon 64, it’s a 64bit data path in the CPU, so the Atari ST was 16-bit, and before that the Sinclair Spectrum and Commodore 64 (and Nintendo Famicon I believe) were 8-bit.

 Thanks also to my aforementioned gamer wife for pointing out the kanji 「塊魂」for ‘Katamari Damacy’ is entered as ‘katamari’ ‘塊’ and tamashii ‘魂’.
 Which is why I was struggling to enter it.